morshop/anime-art-tagger/README.md

-# sagger - simple anime girl tagger
+# anime art tagger

+POC for a multi-label classifier for anime-style art,
-a POC for an anime girl image tagger - a neural network with an EfficientNetB4 base.
+using a neural network with an EfficientNetB4 base.

 ## data